“Become A …

 Then one day she came in and told me that she would be in L.A. for a few months shooting a film (I didn’t ask, I didn’t want to know) and could I give her the name of a colorist out there that she could go to while she was filming.

 I said sure and gave her the name of a friend of mine in L.A. and she was off.

 One day she walks back into the salon with her hair in the worst shape ever.

 As it turned out, she was not actually in L.A. but in some nearby area, so she never called my friend and, instead, went to some local hair salon near where she was filming and they proceeded to completely destroy her hair.

 I’ll never forget that day at Bumble when she walked up to my chair with tears in her eyes and her voice quivering.

 Attacked her with a pair of Clippers.

 She had severe breakage throughout her entire head.
-She looked like she had been taking chemotherapy treatments.

 What was left on her head was dry and brittle with white and yellow spots all over.
 It was absolutely horrible.